elirex/vim-configure/bundle/YouCompleteMe/README.md

 ```

 This means that Vim is trying to load a `libclang.so` that is too old.
 You need
-at least a 3.2 libclang.
-Some distros ship with a system `libclang.so` that
-identifies itself as 3.2 but is not; it was cut from the upstream sources before
-the official 3.2 release and some API changes (like the addition of the
-CompileCommands API) were added after their cut.

-So just go through the installation guide and make sure you are using a correct
+at least a 3.8 libclang.
+Just go through the installation guide and make sure
-`libclang.so`.
-I recommend downloading prebuilt binaries from llvm.org.
+you are using a correct `libclang.so`.
+We recommend downloading prebuilt
+binaries from llvm.org.

 ### I get `Fatal Python error: PyThreadState_Get: no current thread` on startup